noahgrant/resourcerer/README.md

 # Nomenclature

 1. **Props**.
 Going forward in this tutorial, we'll try to describe behavior of both the `useResources` hook and the `withResources` HOC at once.
-Note that if we talking about a passed prop of, for example `props.isLoading`, that that corresponds to an `isLoading` property returned from the hook and a `this.props.isLoading` prop passed down from the HOC.
+Note that if we talking about a passed prop of, for example `isLoading`, that that corresponds to an `isLoading` property returned from the hook and a `this.props.isLoading` prop passed down from the HOC.

+1. **ResourceKeys**.
+These are the keys added to the `ModelMap` in the introduction that link to your model constructors.
+They are passed to the executor functions and are used to tell the hook or HOC which resources to request.

 1. **Executor Function**.
 The executor function is a function that both the hook and HOC accept that declaratively describes which resources to request and with what config options.
 It accepts `props` and `ResourceKeys` as arguments and may look like, as we'll explore in an example later: